StevenMicheletti/poolparty/README.md

 MP2SYNC (file) mpileup2sync.jar (Part of Popoolation, Java)
 FILTERSYNC (file) filter-sync-by-gtf.pl (Part of Popoolation, Perl)

-## Output files and directories
+-## Output files and directories
-  ...Many files will be produced during the alignment phase.
+  -Many files will be produced during the alignment phase.
 Ensure you have enough storage before executing.

  ##### OUTDIR/trimmed/trim_1
    Quality trimmed versions of the input fastq files.
 These are what get aligned to the genome assembly